rapidstream-org/rapidstream-dse/README.md

 poetry run pre-commit
 ```

 License
 -------

 The RapidStream DSE Engine is an open source project managed by RapidStream Design Automation, Inc., who is authorized by the contributors to license the software under a dual licensing model:

 1. **Open-Source License (AGPL):** The RapidStream DSE Engine is available as free and open-source software under the GNU Affero General Public License (AGPL) version 3.0 or later.
 You can redistribute it and/or modify it under the terms of the AGPL.
-If you use this software to provide a network service, you must make the complete source code available to users under the AGPL.
+If you use this software, in whole or in part, in any form (including binary, linked, or as a network service), in your product or to provide a service, you must make your complete source code, including any modifications or additions, available to users under the terms of the AGPL.
+This requirement applies regardless of how the software is integrated or deployed, ensuring that the entire codebase remains open-source and accessible to the community.

-2. **Commercial License:** For RapidStream customers who prefer a closed-source, commercial license without the AGPL's requirements, RapidStream Design Automation, Inc. offers a separate commercial license.
-Please contact info@rapidstream-da.com for more information about obtaining a commercial license.
+2. **Commercial License:** For customers who prefer a closed-source, commercial license that allows them to use the RapidStream DSE Engine in their products without the open-source requirements of the AGPL, RapidStream Design Automation, Inc. offers a separate commercial license.
+This commercial license eliminates the AGPL's stipulations, such as the requirement to make the source code of your product available to users.
+If you are interested in obtaining a commercial license for RapidStream, please contact info@rapidstream-da.com for more information.

 Contributor License Agreement (CLA)